-Quite often, an offshore agile web development approach is viewed with scepticism.
+Quite often, an offshore agile web development approach is viewed with skepticism.
 A September 2012 Forrester report on agile development states that an offshore approach adds complexity in terms of communication of the workflow, tracing backlogs and other such troubleshooting.
 Hence one should leave no scope for wrong methodology or bad management decisions when an offshore agile team is the intended workflow.
 So then what are the proven ways of managing an Offshore Agile Development Team?

 Benefits of a hybrid model:

 A 50/50 offshore-onshore model is an ideal situation for an effective offshore development team.
 This model ensures a workforce a couple of hours away to tend to the customer directly and at the same time has an equal strength in the offshore team.
 The offshore-onshore model lubricates the difficulty in managing a completely offshore agile development team.
-Spotify.com’s Agile approach worked because of the well distributed workforce into clusters they called “squads”.
+Spotify.com’s agile approach worked because of the well distributed workforce into clusters they called “squads”.
 The “Squads” were assigned their respective specific functions and were autonomous.
 To know more, please visit here.

 Engaging the customer/stakeholder: When the work is distributed in the time zone where the customer is based, engagement increases automatically.
 Transparency into the engagement: Hybrid model allows more visibility to the agile development approach.
 Reliable deliverables: Agile model without a hybrid touch is riskier in terms of mistakes and takes more time to integrate into an effective development solution that comes up with reliable deliverables.
 The added transparency and the engagement shall throw light on the status of the deliverable.
 Predictable scheduling: Monitoring makes it possible to come up with proper schedules.
 It cuts down on the risk and provides foresight.
 Quality: Hybrid models have been proven to provide better quality than agile models.

-Hands on management approach
+Hands-on management approach

 - Management in sync with development